-Today, the results of over a decade of development and £120 million of investment has culminated in being named North East Business of the Year 2013 in the NE Business Awards and are clearly seen in the Port's five commercial business areas, its three rail terminals and its modern international cruise and passenger terminal.
+Today, the results of over a decade of development and £120 million of investment has culminated in being named UK Port of the Year in the 2014 National Transport Awards, and are clearly seen in the Port's five commercial business areas, its three rail terminals and its modern international cruise and passenger terminal.

 The Port of Tyne bulk and conventional cargo business handles coal, wood-pellet, grain, scrap, steel and other cargoes, but it is the volume of imported coal, which has increased dramatically from zero in 2003 to 4.9 million tonnes in 2013, that has earned the Port its place as the UK's second largest coal importer.